Zak4sad/container_solutions_task/README.md

 - Use Terraform to automatically bootstrap the whole infrastructure
 - Deploy my application in AWS or GCP or Even Azure
 - Deploy the application in a production environment (locally first)
+- Create a docker Image that has most of the used agents ( docker, maven , trivy , apache benchmark, kubectl ...)

 Please feel free to add something that can enhance this project.